-These are the trainings required.
+These are the training required.
 Talk to your worker to see what trainings you already have.
 You may only need to add Safe Sleep if you have been in business.
-You can give them a call and see what you still need to get or wait until your visit and ask.
+You can give them a call and see what you still need to get or wait for your visit and ask.
 Also, DHS will be providing an updated healthy and safety DVD that we will be required to view within 90 days of receipt.
 Click on the red wording above to view it online.

 Your go bag should include:

 First and last names of all your kids and yourself

 Emergency contact numbers for emergency personnel

 Emergency contact numbers for your kid’s families

 I included a copy of my child information forms in my bag so their first and last names, emergency contact numbers and medical/allergy/medication needs would all be right there.
 That was an easy way to do it.
 I’m going to attach a photo of each child as well in case I need information for a missing child situation.
 I will already have a photo and info ready to go in the bag.
 I can grab it for law enforcement in no time.

 A copy of your emergency policies